 For the past several months, I’ve been putting a lot of time and energy into exploring 3D relationships with men and women as well as 4D relationships with women.
-These terms are defined on my Meeting in Person page makes it easy for people to decide how compatible we’re likely to be if we ever meet face to face.
+My Meeting in Person page makes it easy for people to decide how compatible we’re likely to be if we ever meet face to face.

 As a quick summary… in our human relationships we have 4 basic ways of connecting with each other:

 A 3D connection means that we’re connecting strongly in 3 of these areas.
 A 4D connection means we’re connecting in all 4 aspects.

 A 4D relationship is more than just the sum of its parts because there’s a synergistic effect when you connect with someone across multiple areas.
 For instance, a strong emotional (heart) connection can greatly improve communication (mind) as well as physical intimacy (body).

 I’ve been impressed by the depth of relating that becomes possible with 3D and 4D connections.
 Communication is smooth and authentic.
 People lower their shields and share their true selves.
 Trust is high.
 Ideas are shared openly and magnified.
 Actions flow with less effort.
 Sex is better too.

 One reason that some friends and I were able to create a new audio program in only 3 days last week (9-10 hours of very powerful content) is that we have 3D friendships (mind, heart, spirit).
 We share ideas with each other, including masterminding together for a full day earlier this year in Oslo.
 We share our concerns, our hopes, our failures, and our successes.
 We support and encourage each other to live empowered lives, to grow, to inspire others, and to serve the greater good.